NeLLi-team/gvclass/docs/reference/markers.md

 !!! note
     Two panels deviate from the `{panel}_dup` convention.
 The virophage panel emits `vp_completeness` and `vp_mcp` (count of VP MCP hits), not `vp_dup`.
 The Mirusviricota panel emits `mirus_completeness` only. `capsid_group` is a `label:count` tally across the Nucleocytoviricota and Mirusviricota phyla and the Bellas & Sommaruga capsid groups; `ncldv_mcp_total` is the NCLDV-specific MCP count; `plv` counts A32 proteins (`PLV_PC_054`) that place with PPV references and flags Polinton-like viruses and virophages within the PPV (Preplasmiviricota) domain.
 It is `0` for ordinary NCLDV.

+Each marker model carries a majority functional annotation derived from its member proteins.
+The full per-model table is in [Marker annotations](marker-annotations.md).

 Order-level markers are a separate panel of 576 order-conserved orthologous groups, built only when fast mode is off (`-e`/`--extended`).
 The default fast mode skips them.
 See [Tune speed and accuracy](../how-to/tune-speed-and-accuracy.md) for the speed and resolution trade-off.